 Understanding Buddhism is not always easy.
-If you are traveling to Asia, it is good to understand some differences between the two major Buddhist sects.
+When traveling to Asia, it is good to understand some differences between the two major Buddhist sects.

-Tibetan and Zen Buddhism are two different Buddhist sects that are traditionally practiced in different parts of Asia.
+Tibetan and Zen Buddhism are Buddhist sects traditionally practiced in different parts of Asia.
 Zen Buddhism is practiced mainly in East Asia, whereas Tibetan Buddhism is practiced mainly in Tibet, Mongolia, and other parts of Asia.
 Zen and Tibetan Buddhism are also very different in how they practice Buddhism.

 Some people spend a lifetime understanding and studying Buddhism; there are many differences between Zen and Tibetan Buddhism than the 7 basic differences listed below.

-These 7 differences are some of the major differences you will find between Zen and Tibetan Buddhism.
+These 7 differences are some of the significant differences between Zen and Tibetan Buddhism.

 Zen Buddhism is a minimalist or minimalism kind of Buddhism.
 The pendant to live a simple life or minimalist life is strongly influenced by Zen Buddhism.

-2 – Zen Is From Japan and Tibetan Buddhism from Tibet
+2 – Zen Is From Japan, and Tibetan Buddhism is from Tibet

 Zen Buddhism is a mixture between Indian Mahayana Buddhism and Taoism.
 Zen Buddhism began in China and then spread to Korea and Japan.

 As Zen is a Japanese word, most people think of Zen Buddhism and think of Japan; the word Zen can be translated to mean absorption or meditative state.

 On the other hand, Tibetan Buddhism is a much older form of Buddhism that started in the 6 to 9th Century BCE.
 Tibetan Buddhism came from India to Tibet.